PCB Drilling Machines Guide: Technology, Types, and Modern Applications

 Tools and Resources

-• CAD software for PCB layout design
+• CAD software for PCB design

-• CAM software for drilling path optimization
+• CAM software for drilling optimization

-• CNC simulation software
+• CNC simulation tools

 • Optical inspection systems